-Walyunga National Park is probably the closest place to Perth where you are allowed to camp in the bush.
-Located just one hour north east of Perth, it's a fantastic spot to check out.
-I've often described this place as a cross between Dwellingup and Serpentine.
+Walyunga National Park is probably the closest legal bush camping near Perth.
+Located just one hour north east of Perth, it’s a fantastic spot to check out.
+I’ve often described this place as a cross between Dwellingup and Serpentine.
 It has the beautiful Avon river flowing through the National park, a myriad of walking trails, BBQ and picnic facilities and most importantly, a place for you to camp!

 You need to book the camp sites, which you can do by ringing 9290 6100 and speaking to a ranger.
 The camp sites are located a few minutes drive away from the main picnic and river side area, but are in a nice cleared section of bush.

 As it is a National Park, day passes apply (unless you have an annual pass).
 It’s $12 per vehicle.
 You can find out more about these here.
 The Camp fee’s are the usual $7.50 per night.